 Exit counseling will review debt-management strategies that help a borrower repay his or her loans, such as how to develop a realistic budget.

 Exit counseling will discuss the effects of federal student loan consolidation on the borrower’s loans, including the total interest and fees, the length of repayment, the monthly payments, and the total payments.
 It will also discuss the impact of consolidation on various loan benefits, such as grace periods and loan deferment and forbearance options.
 Federal student loan consolidation may cause a borrower to lose the remainder of the loan grace period.
-Consolidation of Federal Perkins Loans may cause the borrower to lose subsidized interest benefits and favorable loan forgiveness options on the Federal Perkins Loans.
+Consolidation of Perkins Loans may cause the borrower to lose subsidized interest benefits and favorable loan forgiveness options on the Perkins Loans.

 Exit counseling will provide information about loan forgiveness and cancellation options, including options like public service loan forgiveness that are available to borrowers in the Federal Family Education Loan (FFEL) program who consolidate their loans into the Federal Direct Loan program.